-The Director of Finance has overall responsibility for ensuring that financial plans, reports and accounts are prepared and presented in line with statutory and regulatory requirements.
+The Director of Finance (and Business Support from 1 April 2023) has overall responsibility for ensuring that financial plans, reports and accounts are prepared and presented in line with statutory and regulatory requirements.

-The Director of Finance is responsible for:
+The Director of Finance (and Business Support from 1 April 2023) is responsible for:

-• Presenting financial policies to the Board.
-The Board, or the delegated Committee, has the overall responsibility for reviewing and updating finance policies;
+- Presenting financial policies to the Board.
+The Board, or the delegated Committee, has the overall responsibility for reviewing and updating finance policies; - Ensuring compliance with Financial Regulations and finance policies;

-- Ensuring compliance with Financial Regulations and finance policies; - With the Company Secretary, defining, reviewing and ensuring compliance with financial procedures including such as are necessary to apply this Scheme; - Ensuring compliance with financial management in line with recommended best practice for companies, charities and RSLs; - Presenting information, analyses and reports to the Board on the financial performance and financial results.
+- With the Company Secretary, defining, reviewing and ensuring compliance with financial procedures including such as are necessary to apply this Scheme; - Ensuring compliance with financial management in line with recommended best practice for companies, charities and RSLs; - Presenting information, analyses and reports to the Board on the financial performance and financial results.